-Did you know that redecorating can help generate fresh, new ideas and boost creativity and productivity levels?
-This is especially true in the places you spend the most time using your brain power, like at your desk.
-When I’m feeling unmotivated or uninspired when I sit down to work, that’s when I know it’s time to refresh my workspace and find new inspiration to surround myself with daily.
+In the same way decluttering can make you healthier and happier, redecorating can help to generate fresh ideas, boost creativity, and ramp up productivity levels.
+This is especially true in the places where you spend the most time creating, like at your desk (aka my dining table right now).
+If you’re feeling unmotivated or uninspired when you sit down to work, then you know it’s time to refresh your workspace and switch up your surroundings.

-Here are a few simple updates that help me switch things up and makeover my desk into a place of joy, inspiration — somewhere I love to be every day!
-Cause let’s face it, we’re all spending a lot of time at our home desks lately…
+Read on for a few simple updates that will help you turn your place of work (wherever that may be) into a place of joy, inspiration, and somewhere you love to be every day.
+Because let’s face it, we’re all spending a lot of time at our home desks lately.

 Upgrade your desk accessories.